Leading Independent Proxy Advisory Firm Recommends that Shareholder's of East Asia Minerals Vote FOR the Incumbent Board

-Vancouver, British Columbia--(Newsfile Corp. - January 27, 2018) - East Asia Minerals Corporation (TSXV: EAS) ("East Asia Minerals" or the "Company") is pleased to announce that Glass Lewis & Co ("Glass Lewis") supports the election of management's nominees for the board of directors who is currently in place.
+Vancouver, British Columbia--(Newsfile Corp. - January 29, 2018) - East Asia Minerals Corporation (TSXV-EAS) ("East Asia Minerals" or the "Company") is pleased to announce that Glass Lewis & Co ("Glass Lewis") supports the election of management's nominees for the board of directors who is currently in place.
 With regards to the adjournment of the shareholder meeting to Thursday, February 1, 2018, the Company will address the reasons in forthcoming communications.

 Glass Lewis is a leading independent corporate governance and proxy advisory firm who provides analysis and vote recommendations intended to assist its clients in making proxy voting decisions.
 These clients include pension funds, investment managers, mutual funds and other institutional shareholders who rely on Glass Lewis' expert and unbiased recommendation.
 After carefully reviewing the facts and arguments made by both the Company and Messrs.
 Vishal Gupta and Patrick Cronin (the "Dissidents"), Glass Lewis has made the following points in recommending a vote FOR the incumbent Board against the Dissident's proposed slate.